Neurotech-HQ/sarufi-docs/docs/Integration/integrate-with-sms.md

 # SMS integration

 SMS integration allows your chatbot to send SMS to users based on specific triggers.
-With this functionality, you can enhance the communication capabilities of your chatbot and provide users with important information or notifications via SMS
+With this functionality, you can enhance the communication capabilities of your chatbot and provide users with important information or notifications via SMS.

 ## Interface Overview
 The SMS integration interface consists of the following components: